blippu/panel_viewer/README.md

 # Panel Viewer

-Comic Viewer is a Python-based desktop application for viewing comic book archives (`.cbz` / `.zip`) with support for panel detection, full-page view, and fit-width scrolling.
+Panel Viewer is a Python-based desktop application for viewing comic book archives (`.cbz` / `.zip`) with support for panel detection, full-page view, and fit-width scrolling.
 It uses **PyQt6** for the GUI and **OpenCV** for image processing.

 ---